thearchitector/starlette-securecookies/README.md

 ## Usage

-This is a Starlette-based middleware, so it can be used in any Starlette application or Starlette-based application (like [FastAPI](https://fastapi.tiangolo.com/advanced/middleware/) or [Starlite](https://starlite-api.github.io/starlite/usage/7-middleware/)).
+This is a Starlette-based middleware, so it can be used in any Starlette application or Starlette-based framework (like [FastAPI](https://fastapi.tiangolo.com/advanced/middleware/)).

 For example,